Codecademy/docs/content/r/r.md

 R supports both procedural and object-oriented programming.
 Additionally, custom functions and extensions provide expanded functionality.
 A variety of packages for R are available through the R community.
 They are widely used by statisticians and data scientists for tasks such as statistics, data analysis, and data visualization.

 One of the most prominent IDEs for R programming is RStudio, which can be downloaded [here](https://www.rstudio.com/products/rstudio/download/).
+One can also write codes with R in Jupyter Notebook that preferably installed with Anaconda Navigator.

 ## Installation